Complete Guide: Installing Manjaro with Secure Boot Enabled

 Manjaro UEFI using systemd-boot, LUKS and btrfs

-The following is my notes while reading and the changes I made to the subsequent installation to fit into a Manjaro system installation.
+While reading, the following are my notes and the changes I made to the subsequent installation to fit into a Manjaro system installation.

 NOTE: Before you dive into btrfs – be sure to read the entire guide – including the documentation linked at the end of this document.